MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 [Hide the consent prompt dialog](/azure/virtual-desktop/configure-single-sign-on#hide-the-consent-prompt-dialog) only for the appid `a4a365df-50f1-4397-bc59-1a1564b8bb9c` (MSRDspId).

 The desktop flow fails with an `MSEntraRemoteDesktopAppConsentRequired` error if consent isn't granted.

+> [!NOTE]
+> To authenticate with Microsoft Entra ID username/password with Network Level Authentication, you need to ensure the following pre-requisites are met:
+> - Power Automate Desktop version 2.50 and above is installed on your machine.
+> - Ensure required [endpoints for Power Automate services](/power-automate/ip-address-configuration) are accessible, specifically config.edge.skype.com.

 ## Known issues and limitations